CAMP COSBY – COVID-19 FAQ

 Q. Will enrollment capacities be reduced each session due to social distancing requirements and State/Local Health Departments?

 Q. Should I send my camper(s) to camp this summer?

 A. The decision to send camper(s) to camp this summer is a family decision and should not be taken lightly.
 Consider your family situation, potential exposure prior to camp and then upon returning home, other family members etc.

-Q. Will someone at camp contract COVID-19 at Camp Cosby this summer?
+Q. Will someone contract COVID-19 at Camp Cosby this summer?

 A. We cannot answer that question by saying Yes or No. We hope this does not happen.
 We do however always put the safety of campers and staff first.
-We will follow all social distancing guidelines, guidance from the Alabama Department of Public health and local Health Department, strengthen cleaning/sanitation procedures, clean equipment often and keep campers in small groups with social distancing.
+We will follow all social distancing guidelines, guidance from the Alabama Department of Public health, the CDC, and local Health Department, strengthen cleaning/sanitation procedures, clean equipment often and keep campers in small groups with social distancing.